eviltester/wdcibasic/README.md

 A sample set of @Test methods for demo of WebDriver in CI.

-Run automatically on TravisCi using HTMLUnit and Internal Firefox Driver.
+Run automatically on TravisCi using HTMLUnit and Firefox Driver and Chrome Driver.

 [![Build Status](https://travis-ci.org/eviltester/wdcibasic.svg?branch=master)](https://travis-ci.org/eviltester/wdcibasic)